-This is the little corner of my site where I talk about PhD/Academic parenting… Soldarity to all those in this boat.
+This is the little corner of the site dedicated to PhD/Academic parenting… Solidarity to all those in this boat.

 Whilst I was working at the University of Southampton they had a great women’s academic network (WISET+) and they/we curated an art exhibition of women academics’ art.
 I painted a piece which focused on having my ‘hands full’ with my children, as well as books at night when I was working on my research.
 At the time I was studying in the evenings and weekends to work around them.
 The wings represented the vast personal growth phase I was going through- both growing as a mother and as an academic- learning both simultaneously (and feeling wobbly about both new roles!)